gitxandert/audio_decoder/README.md

-# GART: Generative Audio in Real Time
+# BLAST: Bash-Like Audio Scripting Tool

-This project aims to facilitate real-time, generative audio in Rust.
+This project aims to facilitate real-time algorithmic audio in Rust.
 It features a Bash-like scripting language that is interpreted by a REPL.

 ## Dependencies